 Which Crest toothpaste is best for whitening?

-Although most Crest pastes are supposed to help with whitening, for best results, you may want to choose a toothpaste from the Crest 3D White range like this Crest 3D white toothpaste, or the Brilliance set we mentioned above, which includes both a paste and a whitening gel.
+Most Crest pastes are supposed to help with whitening.
+However, for best results, you may want to choose a toothpaste from the Crest 3D White range like the Crest 3D white toothpaste.
+You can also try the Brilliance set we mentioned above, which includes both a paste and a whitening gel.

 Is Crest or Colgate better for whitening?

-The jury is out on this one, but they both seem to work for many people to whiten teeth.
-The main difference is that Crest uses stannous fluoride to fight cavities and gum disease, whereas Colgate uses sodium fluoride.
-According to this study, stannous fluoride is actually more effective in fighting cavities than sodium fluoride.
-But ultimately, you’ll have to see which one works best for you.
+The jury is out on this one, but they both seem to whiten teeth for many people.
+The main difference is that Crest uses stannous fluoride, whereas Colgate uses sodium fluoride.
+According to this study, stannous fluoride is actually more effective in fighting cavities than sodium fluoride, but which one is a better whitening toothpaste is still undetermined.
+Ultimately, you'll have to see which one works best for you.

 What is the best whitening toothpaste for sensitive teeth?